 What are Stitchers Worksheets?

-The stitch file worksheets are printable template pages which are designed by me to build into a hand embroiderer’s resource file.
+My stitchers worksheets are printable pages which are designed to build into a hand embroiderer’s resource file.
 The worksheets are part stitch dictionary, part inspiration, part storage format, part stimulus to explore new stitches, part lesson and part organisation method.
+With all those parts I think they are something worthwhile!
+Scroll for free sample files to the bottom of screen.

 Each worksheet features:

-I have placed the name of the stitch down the side, so when looking for a stitch you can simply flick along the edge of the pages.
+The name of the stitch runs down the right hand side of the page, so when looking for a stitch you can simply flick along the edge of the pages.
 If you have ever looked through a large full binder file, and had to open each page to see the title of the page you will know it is annoying particularly if the file is heavy.
 The stitch name running down the side of the page solves this problem.

 The worksheets are named by stitch and by stitch family so people can file by either.
 The choice is yours.